pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 `herbert_on(/usr/local/mprogs/Herbert_bugfix/herbert_core)` and
 `horace_on(/usr/local/mprogs/Horace_bugfix/horace_core)` commands.

-If parallel execution is necessary for bugfixing, the supporter also needs to do similar changes in worker_4tests script available in the **User** folder above.
+If parallel execution is necessary for bug-fixing, the supporter also needs to do similar changes in worker_4tests script available in the **User** folder above.
 `herbert_on/horace_on` commands within this script should be modifued to point